tarun-bisht/Scripts/README.md

 # Scripts
-## In this repo those scripts are pushed which I created and used in some of my tasks.
+## In this repo those scripts are pushed which I created and used in some of my tasks and may need in future too.
+These scripts are specific to my tasks so may need some customization for others.

 <h2><a href="https://github.com/tarun-bisht/Scripts/tree/master/create-json">Create Json File </a></h2>
 <ul>